SEASONS

 Evangelical Lutheran Church in America

-The power of the whole church in prayer -- what better thing can happen in a congregation, whether that congregation is in turmoil, want, need, peace, whatever its circumstance.
+There is power in having the whole church in prayer.
+What better thing can happen in a congregation, whether that congregation is in turmoil, want, need, peace, whatever its circumstance?
 Everyone knows the personal spiritual benefits of spending time with God, especially in a retreat.
 But how does one get an entire congregation to go on retreat?
-Yet it is possible to teach that God is with us at every moment in every day, whether we are at work, at school, at home, at play.
+The answer begins with acknowledging that God is with us at every moment in every day, whether we are at work, at school, at home, at play.

-I developed the following Guided Personal Retreat for a congregation in Florida in 2000 as part of their faith renewal during an interim ministry.
-A particular day was named, November 2, as a Day with God, a day when the entire congregation would be involved in prayer and reflection.
+The following Guided Personal Retreat was developed for a congregation in Florida in 2000 as part of their faith renewal during an interim ministry.
+A particular day was named as a Day with God, a day when the entire congregation would be involved in prayer and reflection.
 The Guide and a cover letter were mailed a week in advance of the appointed day.
 On the day itself, the pastors of the parish offered opportunities for group prayer and reflection in a two hour period, repeated in the morning, in the afternoon, and in the evening to compliment the individual "retreating" with the Guide.
 I commend this work to you as a blessing for your parish's spiritual life.

 OPTION: Let me also suggest that the five parts of this guided retreat could easily be configured over five days for "A Week with God."
 There certainly is enough material in each section to consume a whole day in reflection and prayer.